thestrangeagency/GrainSwift/README.md

 Some controls work in the horizontal and vertical directions.
 The vertical direction adds a random jitter to the parameter.

-Some controls display an `lfo:` label.
-Dragging this vertically sets the amount of LFO applied to the parameter.
+Some controls display two `lfo:` labels.
+Dragging these vertically sets the amount of LFO applied to the parameter.
+Similarly, the `env:` label lets you add envelope modulation to the respective parameter.

 control | effect